csmithevans/hello-world/README.md

 # hello-world

-Just another depository
-Just learning how to code here!
+Just learning how to use Git hub here